Kryptha/translator-r-to-c/README.md

 # Welcome!

-Lex & Yacc program that translates the definition and creation of integer array and scalar basic operation in R programming language to a new C program.
+Lex & Yacc program that translates the definition and creation of integer array and scalar basic operations in R programming language to a new C program.

 # Prerequisites